JaKooLit/Debian-Hyprland/README.md

 - delete # on the lines with 'deb-src'
 - ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
 You can also install non-free drivers if required.
 Edit install-scripts/nvidia.sh and change the nvidia stuff's if required

-- If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
-But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

-> [!IMPORTANT]
-> If you are using Gnome already, DO NOT install the SDDM.
-The GDM Login Manager works well with Hyprland.
-For some reason, during installation, you will be asked which login manager you wanted to use.
-But during my test, nothing happened.

-> [!WARNING]
-> If you have GDM already as log-in manager, DO NOT install SDDM
-> You will encounter issues.
-See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Pre-configured Dotfiles are on [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.